Smack! (The sound echoes across the small mostly deserted memorial park)

 She had slapped the boy before she knew she was going to do it.
 And of course the tears started welling up in his eyes.

 She felt terrible immediately and tried to comfort him.
-The boy's daughter came running.
+Her daughter-in-law came running.

 "All I said was that the man on the statue is ugly."